VonRiddarn/rick-and-morty-compendium/README.md

 **How it works**
 When receieving new information for a page, we apply it to that page's node directly.
-After a page node has been updated a request is made to update the DOM.
-The condition for updating the DOM is that the currently viewed page is connected to the updated node.
+Since we are replacing main at each page load the DOM will update automatically - because the node is already in the DOM.

 ## About the inline SVG files in index.html
 We're using inline SVGs to affect their appearance easily using the `currentcolor` attribute as fill.